samouraiworld/peerdev/gno-tutorials/short-video/avl-vs-map/slides.md

 <!--
 Speaker Notes:
-Avl tree has been everywhere in gno.
+Avl tree is used in every storage logic in gno.
 We'll explore how each data structure functions within Gno's realm environment, their advantages, and when to use one over the other.
 -->